sigcsets/sigcse_website/events/comped/index.md

 ###### Call for volunteers for Program Chair and other committee positions

-Fill out the form below if you are interested in volunteering as a Program Co-Chair or other position for CompEd 202x (to be held in India) or a future CompEd: [Program Chair and other committee positions volunteer form.](https://forms.gle/JHJoaSsSUPEK9Lfj9)
+Fill out the form below if you are interested in volunteering as a Program Co-Chair or other position for a future CompEd: [Program Chair and other committee positions volunteer form.](https://forms.gle/JHJoaSsSUPEK9Lfj9)

 ##### Latest CompEd conferences